 Surveying a representative sample of society as to how much they value a particular non-market good.
-For example, residents may be asked how much they would be willing to pay (WTP) for a certain improvement in air quality, or an acceptable (WTA) minimal compensation for the loss of a recreational site.
+For example, residents may be asked how much they would be willing to pay (WTP) for a certain improvement in air quality, or willingness to acceptable (WTA) for minimal compensation for the loss of a recreational site.